 In light of these formal committee assignments for oversight of the enterprise's risk management processes, we asked to what extent the full board reviews and discusses in a specific meeting the top risk exposures facing the organizations.
-Surprisingly, just over half (58.8%) of those in the full sample indicate that the full board has those discussions on a formal basis.
-However, as shown by the table below, boards of the largest organizations and public companies are much more likely to discuss in a specific meeting the top risk exposures facing the organization.
+Surprisingly, just over half (57.4%) of those in the full sample indicate that the full board has those discussions on a formal basis.
+However, as shown by the table below, boards of the largest organizations, public companies and financial services organizations are much more likely to discuss in a specific meeting the top risk exposures facing the organization.

-Percentage of Respondents Percentage of organizations where the Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Board of Directors reviews and discusses in a specific meeting the top risk exposures facing the organization 58.8% 78.2% 80.6% 68.6% 37.9%
+Percentage of Respondents Percentage of organizations where the Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Board of Directors reviews and discusses in a specific meeting the top risk exposures facing the organization 57.4% 73.8% 76.7% 71.6% 34.8%

-As illustrated by the graph below, a growing percentage of organizations provide a formal report at least annually to the board of directors or one of its committees describing the entity's top risk exposures.
+As illustrated by the graph below, just under half of the organizations provide a formal report at least annually to the board of directors or one of its committees describing the entity's top risk exposures.
+However, this number still represents a significant increase over the last five years.
 In 2009, we found that 26.3% of organizations provided that kind of information to the board at least annually.
-By 2012, that had risen to 49.9% of organizations surveyed.
+By 2013, that had risen to 47.5% of organizations surveyed.

-As illustrated by the chart below, an overwhelming percentage (85.2%) of large organizations and public companies (79.2%) formally report top risk exposures to the board of directors or one of its committees at least annually.
-This is higher than what we found in our 2011 study where 61.3% of large organizations and 72.5% of public companies provided those reports to the board.
+As illustrated by the chart on the next page, an overwhelming percentage (85.0%) of large organizations and public companies (84.9%) formally report top risk exposures to the board of directors or one of its committees at least annually.
+This is in line with what we found in our

-In 2012, just over two-thirds of financial services organizations formally report top risk exposures to the board; however just over one-third of not-for-profit organizations do so.
+2012 study where 85.2% of large organizations and 79.2% of public companies provided those reports to the board.
+In 2013, just over two-thirds of financial services organizations formally report top risk exposures to the board; however just under one-third of not-for-profit organizations do so.

-Percentage of Respondents Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-For- Profit Organizations Percentage that formally report top risk exposures to the board at least annually 49.9% 85.2% 79.2% 67.9% 36.2%
+Percentage o f Respondents 5 Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-For-Profit Organizations Percentage that formally report top risk exposures to the board at least annually 47.5% 85.0% 84.9% 68.1% 30.4%

 We also asked about the number of risk exposures that are typically presented to the board or one of its committees.
-As illustrated in the table on the next page, the full sample and not-for-profit organizations are more likely to report less than 5 risk exposures to the board.
-However, two-thirds or more of the large organizations, public companies, and financial services organizations formally report between 5 and 19 risks to the board.
+As illustrated in the table below, about half of the full sample and not-for-profit organizations report less than 5 risk exposures to the board.
+However, more than two-thirds of the large organizations, public companies, and financial services organizations formally report between 5 and 19 risks to the board.

-Percentage of Respondents Percentage of organizations reporting the following number of risk exposures to the board of directors or one of its committees: Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Less than 5 risks 42.9% 10.7% 14.3% 24.4% 64.8% Between 5 and 9 risks 25.3% 32.1% 33.6% 33.3% 16.7% Between 10 and 19 risks 24.5% 45.2% 38.7% 31.1% 13.0% More than 20 risks 7.3% 11.9% 13.4% 11.1% 5.6%
+Percentage of Respondents Percentage of organizations reporting the following number of risk exposures to the board of directors or one of its committees: Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Less than 5 risks 50.3% 11.7% 13.7% 32.6% 65.9% Between 5 and 9 risks 20.1% 23.3% 31.5% 23.9% 15.9% Between 10 and 19 risks 23.1% 53.3% 46.6% 34.8% 11.4% More than 20 risks 6.5% 11.7% 8.2% 8.7% 6.8%